 She removes the dagger, plunges it right back in.
 Her determined eyes bore into him.
-He staggers, but she stays right with him, holding the deadly blade inside him.
+He staggers, but she stays right there, holding the deadly blade inside him.
 With one hand, he manages to turn her head to the side, fingers scratching at her face.
 Dried blood stains her silver hair and the side of her head where he already took one of her precious ears days ago.

 The other elf, the male, comes and stands at her shoulder.
 Together they stare down at him as dies.
-He closes his eyes so that he doesn’t have to see their smug, fucking faces.
+He closes his eyes so that he doesn’t have to see their smug fucking faces.
 But they’re there anyway behind his eyelids in the darkness that soon envelopes everything until finally that too disappears and there’s nothing.

 * * *